 How can I know if my symptoms are due to an allergic response?

 Whether you have typical allergy symptoms or whether you have ongoing unexplained and vague symptoms, a blood test is the quickest way to confirm whether your symptoms are due to an allergy.
 We appreciate that allergies vary from person to person and because of this we provide a wide range of different allergen tests.
 Our Allergy Check measures the level of IgE in the blood - an simple, convenient way to confirm if you are experiencing an allergic reaction.
-If you think you know what you are allergic to but would like to confirm, our Individual Allergen test offers a simple way to pick from over 400 different allergens to see if you are allergic.
 If you think you may be experiencing allergy symptoms but you’re not sure what it is exactly that is causing your symptoms, we have a number of different allergy screens that include tests for a wide variety of different allergens.
 Our Allergy Screen UK checks for the most common allergens in the UK including peanuts, soya and wheat whilst our Allergy Screen (Inhalants and Foods) include a comprehensive list of common allergens which are inhaled or eaten in foods.